Aspen Sports & Society Program / Joacă Pentru Viaţă

 Joacă pentru Viaţă Summit, 25 – 26 September 2019

-The Summit will draw on the important success of the Project Play Summits organized in Washington and Detroit by the Aspen Institute United States and will involve the Aspen Institutes in France, Japan and Italy (countries hosting the next Olympic Games), aiming to transform Project Play in a global initiative.
+The Summit drew on the important success of the Project Play Summits organized in Washington and Detroit by the Aspen Institute United States and involved partnerships with the Aspen Institutes in the US, Mexico and France, aiming to transform Project Play into a global initiative.

 Organized in partnership with the Romanian Olympic and Sports Committee, the Joacă pentru Viață Program has benefitted from the valuable support of the National Physical Education and Sport University of Bucharest, Romanian Presidential Administration, the Ministry of Regional Development and Public Administration, the Health Commissions in the Romanian Parliament, local authorities, parents’ organizations, sports federations and media organizations.

 Institutional Agreement with the Ministry of Youth and Sports and the Ministry of Education and Research

 Signed on July 24th 2020 between Aspen Institute Romania, the Romanian Olympic and Sports Committee, the Ministry of Education and Research and the Ministry of Youth and Sports, the agreement lays the foundations of an institutional partnership, declaring the physical literacy of children aged 5 to 12 a national priority and offering the framework needed to further develop and implement the Joacă pentru Viaţă Program.